 When the value of the share increases, you are positioned to earn a profit.
 However, in terms of dividends, there is no guarantee.
-Even the companies that have been regularly paying dividends have no obligation to pay it regularly.
+Even the companies that have been regularly paying dividends have no obligation to pay them regularly.
 These variable dividend payments sometimes disappear during bust cycles.
 There is also no guarantee that the company will earn a profit.
 Thus, investors looking to receive fixed, regular dividend payments can face a significant setback.

 Higher Dividend Potential